gmforghieri/GoGreen-Application/README.md

 ### Profile
 ![Screenshot of Profile](doc/screenshots/Profile.png)
 There are 12 different achievements, each with varying degree of difficulty which can be viewed under the profile section.
-The user can also switch the theme of the app according to their liking and see their uses statistics.
+The user can also switch the color theme of the app according to their liking and see profile statistics.